johncoleman83/bootcampschool-higher_level_programming/0x00-python-hello_world/README.md

 ## Description

-This directory has some of my (David John Coleman II) projects for Holberton School.
+This directory has some of my (David John Coleman II) projects for Bootcamp School.
 The focus of these projects are learning higher level language software development in primarily python language.